SaadNasir92/ETLQuotesScraper-Python-DataEngineering/README.md

     ```

 ## Summary
 This project effectively demonstrates a robust ETL pipeline that adheres to database normalization principles.
 By leveraging web scraping, data transformation, and ORM methodologies, it ensures data integrity and efficient storage in a relational database.
+Also, the functional programming paradigm is closley followed.